 Medicare Advantage and Medigap can both work well, but they solve different problems.
-Medicare Advantage bundles coverage through a private plan, often with lower premiums and extra benefits but with network restrictions and variable cost-sharing.
+Medicare Advantage bundles your coverage through a private plan, often with lower premiums and extra benefits, but with network rules and variable cost-sharing.
 Medigap supplements Original Medicare, trading higher monthly premiums for more predictable out-of-pocket costs and broader provider access.
-The best choice depends on your doctors, travel habits, prescriptions, and how much cost predictability matters to you.

 Key Takeaways